 “Gender equality is one of our time’s great social justice issues.
 By undertaking this theme, we create the conditions for a broadened and deepened dialogue on gender equality.
 We particularly look forward to gaining new perspectives on these issues with international guests on location”, Oskar Ekström, Program Director at the Göteborg Book Fair, says.

 Media and information literacy

 On 1 July 2018, the written policy of Swedish schools was strengthened with a clearer mission concerning media and information proficiency and source criticism (MIL).
 In August, the government commissioned a national investigation for increasing resistance to disinformation, propaganda and online hate.
 Media and information literacy will be a theme at the 2019 Book Fair.
-This will take place in cooperation with Region Västra Götaland and The Swedish National Commission for UNESCO, which in parallel with the 2019 Book Fair, will host the UNESCO conference Global Media Global Media and Information Literacy Week.
+This will take place in cooperation with Region Västra Götaland and The Swedish National Commission for UNESCO, which in parallel with the 2019 Book Fair, will host The UNESCO Global Media and Information Literacy Feature Conference.
 Additional partners are The Swedish Teachers’ Union, the Swedish Library Association, and UR (Swedish Educational Broadcasting Company).

 “Our goal, through the theme Media and information literacy at the Book Fair, is to give librarians and teachers increased knowledge and valuable tools in their daily work”, Annica Andersson, editor of at the Book Fair, says.

 Göteborg Book Fair will take place 26–29 September 2019.

 More information about the 2019 program will presented continously throughout the year.